sathyalog/react-online-exam/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Also, we were using [json-server](https://github.com/typicode/json-server) to add data into mock db.
+You can find db.json in *mockserver* folder.

+You can view your db by running the following in cmd prompt..

+**json-server --watch mockserver/db.json --port 3004**

+As i am using react-app in 3000 port, i changed it to 3001 in npm global directories.

+Windows:

+change host(H) as 127.0.0.1 and port(p) 3001 in users/username/appdata/roaming/npm/node_modules/json-server/bin/index.js

+Mac:

+Finder->Go to folder->/usr/local/lib/node_modules
+Now goto json-server folder->lib/cli/index.js change host(H) as 127.0.0.1 and port(p) 3001

+Now you can check that in cmd prompt..

+json-server --watch mockserver/db.json

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).